jrsmith3/jrsmith3.github.io/content/DRAFT.md

 Most of the work in this workflow is defining and generating the appropriate standard data.

-The problems I am experiencing have to do with defining and generating the appropriate standard data.
-I am writing a lot of tests, and then I am defining the standard data in an ad-hoc fashion.
-I am applying no methodology to defining my standard data, my standard data is disorganized, and much of it is redundant or too specific when it could be generalized.

 # Properties of standard data
 You should aim to define and generate standard data with the following properties: